SampleEnvironment/SECoP/protocol/specification/transport.rst

 Since WebSockets provide reliable framing, every SECoP message is sent in a frame.
-The line ending added to separate messages over raw TCP is therefore unneded, but remains valid.
+The line ending added to separate messages over raw TCP is therefore unneeded, but remains valid.
 Messages are sent as TEXT frames.

 Everything else (message structure and semantics) remains unchanged.